 - Cedar St.

 - Elm Ave.

 - Jaffray St. (Goodman)

-- Gray Rd.
+- o Gray Rd.

-- Montgomery St.
+- o Montgomery St.

 - Niven St. N.

 - Riverside Dr.

 - The Haileybury Wastewater Treatment Plant is a class 2 extended aeration wastewater treatment plant located at 275 View Street.
 It serves a population of approximately 4200 residents within the former town of Haileybury and has an average rated working capacity of 2728 m3/day (average).
 There are 2 pumping stations in the collection system that direct sanitary sewage to the plant.
-This location is at 75.8% capacity and pumping capacity is sufficient as of 2020.
+This location is at 75.8% capacity and pumping capacity is sufficient as of 2022.